timberframejs/timberframejs/README.md

   <click-counter>
     <input name="counter" value="54">
     <button
-        au-trigger="click"
+        tf-trigger="click"
-        au-ced="click-counter"
+        tf-ced="click-counter"
-        au-include="closest click-counter"
+        tf-include="closest click-counter"
-        // au-server="post ./api/click" // to post the data to a server, then send the results to the component au-target="post closest click-counter">add one</button>
+        // tf-server="post ./api/click" // to post the data to a server, then send the results to the component tf-target="post closest click-counter">add one</button>
   </click-counter>

 ```